foxyblocks/react-router-error-demo/README.md

-This is a demo repo do show an issue with react-router server side rendering in situations when the app is using a basename url:
+This is a demo repo to show an issue with react-router server side rendering in situations when the app is using a basename url:

 # Running